Yes or No (Jung Kook song)

 "Yes or No" is a song recorded by South Korean singer Jung Kook of BTS for his debut solo album Golden, which was released by Big Hit Music on November 3, 2023.
 The song was written by Blake Slatkin, Cirkut, Ed Sheeran, and Johnny McDaid, and produced by Cirkut and Watt.
-It was released as the album's fourth single to Italian radio by EMI Records on September 13, 2024.
+It was released as the album's fourth and final single on September 13, 2024.